ADL-AICC/PENS/PENS_v2.0.0_Draft.md

 * The notification recipient (herein referred to as the "server") shall be capable of supporting both HTTP and HTTPS protocols for the "pull" or "get" transfer of the content package from the URI provided by the Client.
-The server may optionally support the retrieval of packages specified with FTP or FTPS protocols and appropriate access credentials.
+The server may optionally support the retrieval of packages specified with the SFTP protocol and appropriate access credentials.
 In such cases where the server does not support one or more optional protocols, the server is obligated to return the appropriate error message regarding the requested protocol.
 * Once the content package is retrieved, store or deploy it (for example, make